Kraken57/ibyassignment/README.md

 - **Socket.IO-Client (Client for real-time communication)**: Facilitates real-time communication on the client side, allowing users to exchange messages instantly with minimal latency.

 - **cross-env (Environment variable management)**: Ensures compatibility when setting environment variables across different operating systems (Windows, Mac, Linux) during development and production.

-This detailed reasoning for each technology choice will help others understand why your stack is optimized for building this real-time chat application and why it’s more effective than common alternatives.